Heathland History Forum

 The eldest son of Sir Robert White KB was another Sir Robert White of South Warnborough.
 So the descent of eldest sons from the Mayor of Calais now stands at Robert/John/Robert/Robert.
 This last Robert had several children, but the two important for our story are Thomas (Sir Thomas White of South Warborough) and Sybil (Sibbell or Sibil White).
 Sybil became the wife of Sir John White MP, the subject of my biography.

-Sir Thomas White was created knight 2 Oct 1553, as Master of Requests, the day following the coronation of the catholic Queen Mary.
+Sir Thomas White was created knight 2 Oct 1553, as Master of Requests, the day following the coronation of the Catholic Queen Mary.
 Sir Thomas' position as one of the Masters of Requests is interesting on two counts: firstly Sir John Throckmorton of Coughton was the other Master of Requests in 1553.
-The significance of this will become apparent when I write up the Gifford family and the Manors of Cove and Itchell.
+The significance of this will become apparent when I write up the Giffard family and the Manors of Cove and Itchell.
 Secondly it appears that Sir Julius Caesar was Master of Requests (from 1591) when he wrote the famous letter to Sir William More requesting him to facilitate access to the clay in Farnham Park.
 Curtis states that this Thomas White, together with his son Henry White, was granted in 1545 the office of Constable of Farnham Castle and Keeper of the Chases and Parks.
 Manning & Bray (iii 135-6) state that a Robert and John, father and son, were granted by Bishop Wainflete the office of Parkers and Keepers of the Great and Little Parks at Farnham.
 There are at least two such combinations of father and son.
 But the fact that Sir Thomas White of South Warnborough held this post gives credibility to Curtis' statement that it was Sir Thomas's grandfather and greatgrandfather Sir Robert White KB and John White (d.1470) who held the office before him.
 It therefore appears that this branch of the White family could have been in control of the clay in Farnham Park for a very long period.

-Sir Thomas White married Agnes White the sister of Sir John White MP, Lord Mayor and London, and subject of this biography.
+Sir Thomas White married Agnes White the sister of Sir John White MP, Lord Mayor of London, and subject of this biography.
 Agnes died 4 Jan 1571 at Canterbury and was buried at South Warnborough as Dame Agnes White.
 Sir Thomas' will was proved 1 Feb 1567 so Dame Agnes was probably responsible for their tomb in South Warnborough church.

 Sir John White, MP

-This is an area in which we could do with some expert advice.
+Overseas trade is an area in which we could do with some expert advice.
 Sir John is listed as being of the Grocers Company when he was Lord Mayor of London, and had previously been Master of that company.
-He makes no bequest to the Grocers in his will, but is very careful to make sure his bequest to the Merchant Tailors is honoured.
+The arms in Aldershot church confirms this.
+However he made no bequest to the Grocers in his will, but is very careful to make sure his bequest to the Merchant Tailors was honoured.
 This would seem to imply he was free of two city livery companies.
-More research is required regarding Sir John's commercial interests.
-Sir John was succeeded in his estates in Aldershot by his son Robert.
-So far I have found very little on Robert White‘s commercial interests, so I will eventually make this a separate biography.
+Much more research is required regarding Sir John's commercial interests, and his overseas trading activities as a Merchant Adventurer to establish whether he might also have imported pottery from the Rhineland.

 Click here to read the will of Sir John White 1573